 What is the lightest BJJ gi?

 The lightest BJJ gi is the Gold BJJ Ultra Lightweight Aeroweave gi, at 275gsm.
-This is substantially lighter than the standard lightweight gi, which is 350gsm.
-This is why I ranked it number one in my lightweight BJJ gi ranking below (but read the whole ranking, as there might still be other gis that suit your needs better).
+It’s substantially lighter than the standard lightweight jiu jitsu gi, which is 350gsm.
+This is why I ranked this ultra light gi number one in my lightweight BJJ gi ranking below (but read the whole ranking, as there might still be other gis that suit your needs better).

 Before I tell you what the best lightweight BJJ gi is, let me share what I think is the most important consideration when you buy a lightweight gi: